vuejs/rfcs/active-rfcs/0000-component's-public-api.md

 * Should be triggered after data init, `refs` then would require a lot of fiddling around to preserve reactivity (wrapping exposed values inside an object at a minimum)
 * Provides value down the render tree as a side-effect, which may not be the desired behaviour
+* This could cause performance penalty if any injections are used since we have to cycle through every provision in the vnode tree from bottom to top

 # Alternatives